muhammadmanwar/cheaphone/Cheaphone_V0.02_Plan.md

   - Test input/output using `arecord` / `aplay` or `pavucontrol`

 ### 5. Install Modem Support (untested)
+I have not been able to test this yet, so any help here will be appreciated.
+The info below is untested and likely entirely incorrect

 Some reference documentation here: <https://andino.systems/andino-4g-modem/ppp>